Professional edition active

 View Patient Education

 Heat illness encompasses a number of disorders ranging in severity from muscle cramps and heat exhaustion to heatstroke (which can be a life-threatening emergency).
-Current estimates of heat-related mortality obtained from the Centers for Disease Control and Prevention indicate that heat illnesses in the United States are responsible for over 700 fatalities per year (1).
-The number is expected to climb significantly over the next few decades as global temperatures continue to rise (2).
+According to the U.S. Centers for Disease Control and Prevention (CDC), 3,066 heat-related deaths occurred between 2018 and 2020 (1).
+The number is expected to climb significantly over the next few decades as climate change increases the frequency, intensity, and duration of heat waves (2).

 Pathophysiology of Heat Illness